matteomanzo-zz/CV/README.md

 #Matteo Manzo
 A pro-active Web Developer who loves to tinker with new technologies in order to build [random] stuff.
 Robotics enthusiast, my final project at high school was about home automation.
-I've completed a 12-weeks, very intensive bootcamp at [Makers Academy](http://www.makersacademy.com/) and worked at the Meerkat Movies app for  [comparethemarket.com](http://www.comparethemarket.com/)!
+I've completed a 12-weeks, very intensive bootcamp at [Makers Academy](http://www.makersacademy.com/) and worked from the first version of the [Meerkat Movies](http://www.comparethemarket.com/meerkat/movies/) app for comparethemarket.com.
 I am currently freelancing and working at [Rogante](https://www.rogante.co/).
-When I am not too busy trying to build video games I vent banging my head on the keyboard while I'm writing on my [blog](http://matteomanzo.github.io/).
-Check it out!
+When I am not too busy playing video games, I try to find something to talk about in my [blog](http://matteomanzo.github.io/).

 ##Favourite Projects
 | Project Repo | Live Version | Technologies | Testing | Description |